hcholab/sfkit/docs/source/tutorial.rst

 CLI
 ---

 1. SSH into your VM where you will be running the workflow and follow the instructions to install sfkit if you haven't already (see :doc:`installation`).
-Also download the auth_key.txt to your machine if you have not done so already.
+Also upload the auth_key.txt to your machine if you have not done so already.

 2. Run